- March 17, 2020

 - named ranges

 Not only those but also the many formula available, their nuances and the syntax to make them work.
 To someone who’s already heavily technical in their work, I’m sure this is a simple task.

 But for everyone else, it takes a bit of time and effort in order to get up to speed.
 However, once you’ve attained a degree of skill, you’ll see just how worthwhile the effort has been.

-So having the skill level to create a decent trade log or for that matter, anything, is clearly going to be helpful in tracking your progress and identifying patterns in results for example.
+So having the skill level to create a decent trading log or for that matter, anything, is clearly going to be helpful in tracking your progress and identifying patterns in results for example.

-But what this does is it opens up a whole world of options for you to track.
+But what this does is it opens up a whole world of options for you to track every trading day.

-If you want to compare your trading results by time of day, it’s simple enough to use either a FLOOR or CEILING formula to group trades so that you can make a useful comparison by 15mins, 30mins, 60mins or by AM/PM for example.
+If you want to compare your trading results by time of day, it’s simple enough to use either a FLOOR or CEILING formula to group trades in your trading journal so that you can make a useful comparison by 15 mins, 30 mins, 60 mins or by AM/PM for example.

 Learn by Example

 In knowing how frustrating it can be when you’re try to learn a new skill with little guidance, I want to give you the opportunity to learn by example.